kudijakitchen/kudijakitchen/content/articles/2018-06-26-pulled-pork.md

 ## Ingredients
--2 white onions
+- 2 white onions
--1 whole pork shoulder roast (5 lbs)
+- 1 whole pork shoulder roast (5 lbs)
--3 cans of Dr. Pepper
+- 3 cans of Dr. Pepper
--5 tablespoons of brown sugar
+- 5 tablespoons of brown sugar
--1 tablespoon of garlic powder
+- 1 tablespoon of garlic powder
--1 tablespoon of onion powder
+- 1 tablespoon of onion powder
--Salt and Pepper to taste
+- Salt and Pepper to taste
--Barbecue sauce
+- Barbecue sauce

-# Instructions
+## Instructions
 1. Slice onions into quarters.
 Place in bottom of crockpot.

 2. In a small bowl, mix together garlic powder, onion powder, salt and pepper.